Fascinating St. Patrick’s Day Facts You Probably Didn’t Know

 The young Patrick was kidnapped and sold into slavery by Irish raiders who robbed his family home when he was only 16 years old.
 Most historians think the young Patrick was enslaved in County Mayo near Killala where he would have done the solitary work of tending to sheep.
 It was here, in forced exile, that he reclaimed the Christian faith he was born into.

 Here are 50 facts everyone believes—that are actually false.

 St. Patrick did not chase snakes out of Ireland

 St. Patrick did convert many pagans to Christianity, but the story of his driving all the snakes out of Ireland during his 40-day fast on a hilltop is bunk.
 Biologists think the reason Ireland is snake-free today is that the reptiles never migrated to the island in the first place.
 The legend of the snakes is probably just a metaphor for St. Patrick’s having driven evil out of Ireland.

-Find out more lessons your history teacher lied to you about.
+Find out more history lessons your teacher lied about.

 St. Patrick invented the Celtic cross

-Many Irish still practiced a nature-based religion and he used the symbols of their traditional faith, like the sun that he overlaid on the cross, to teach them about their new Christian one.
+Many Irish still practiced a nature-based religion and St. Patrick used the symbols of their traditional faith, like the sun that he overlaid on the cross, to teach them about their new Christian one.
 He also used the symbol of fire to start the practice of celebrating Easter with bonfires.